Max’s Famous Hot Dogs — #1 in Long Branch

 Max’s was leasing a boardwalk concession stand opposite Chelsea Avenue “for the past 28 years,” according to the Asbury Park Press in December 1952.
-When Max’s was granted a seasonal retail liquor license in June 1933, spirits were added to the boardwalk fun.
+When Max’s was granted a seasonal retail liquor license in June 1933, spirits were added to the boardwalk fun (Max’s Beer Garden opened for Summer 1935).

 By July 1941 Max’s was growing again.
-On city-owned property, Max built the restaurant on the boardwalk opposite Chelsea Avenue.
-While on the way to becoming “the most famous ocean-side habitat of the hot-dog,” the business remained there until 1967 when it was outbid for the space by Pat Cicalese (who’d lost a bid in 1965).
-Max Altman, a New York native and WW I Army vet, had died in June 1962.
+On city-owned property, Max built a restaurant on the boardwalk opposite Chelsea Avenue.
+In becoming “the most famous ocean-side habitat of the hot-dog,” the business remained there until 1967 when it was outbid for the space by Pat Cicalese (who’d lost a bid in 1965).
+The business founder Max Altman, a New York native and WW I Army vet, had died in June 1962.

-In 1950, Milfred “Max” Maybaum acquired the business (he had been an Altman partner since the 1940s).
-A Newark native, Maybaum opened the stand only during the warm weather months.
+In 1950, Milfred “Max” Maybaum acquired the business (he’d been Altman’s partner since the 1940s).
+A Newark native, Maybaum opened the stand only during the warm weather months and prospered.
 He also kept a winter home in Miami where he enjoyed horse racing.
-By the late 1950s he was selling nearly a quarter-million hot dogs each summer.
-“For many shore visitors and county residents, no summer was complete without at least one visit to Max’s Hot Dogs,” his November 1980 obit in the Red Bank Register explained.
+As the 1960s neared he was selling nearly a quarter-million hot dogs each summer.
+“For many shore visitors and county residents, no summer was complete without at least one visit to Max’s Hot Dogs,” according to his November 1980 Red Bank Daily Register obituary.

-During its half-century on the city’s famed boardwalk, the popular eatery was racked by several major fires, necessitating movement down the planks.
-A final fire in August 1984 forced the family off the oceanfront to a new location at Ocean Blvd and Matilda Terrace.
+During its half-century on the city’s famed boardwalk, the popular eatery endured several major fires, necessitating movement down the planks.
+A final fire in August 1984 forced the business off the oceanfront to a new location at Ocean Blvd and Matilda Terrace.
 The new restaurant — the old Surf Lounge property — cost about $1 million all in, according to the family.
 The new Max’s re-opened in December 1985.

-Third-generation owner Jennifer Maybaum manages things today.
+Third-generation owner Jennifer Maybaum took control in 2013 and still manages things today.
 Eager to re-build and re-brand, a modern 99-seat restaurant with a revamped menu (the classic Schickhaus quarter-pound hot dog remains) and stocked bar was constructed.
 Reopened in Fall 2018, it’s now called Max’s Bar & Grill.
 Stop by and try Long Branch’s oldest operating food service biz.
-Max’s is celebrating its 95th summer in 2023.

-Iconic Long Branch — This July 1930 boardwalk image shows two city-owned buildings at left: the Chelsea Grill (opened in May 1928, it became Max’s in 1941) and the Chelsea Avenue Pavilion (wrecked by a 1944 hurricane).
-Further down is Maher’s Restaurant.
+Iconic Long Branch — This boardwalk image from July 1930 shows two city-owned buildings at left: the Chelsea Grill (opened in May 1928, it became Max’s in 1941) and Chelsea Avenue Pavilion (wrecked by a 1944 hurricane).
+Further down Ocean Avenue is Maher’s Restaurant.

 Long Branch boardwalk, 1940s.
 From left: Peter’s Restaurant, early Max’s, and the Chelsea Avenue Pavilion.